wronghandedryan/mongomart-world-session-1/README.md

 hosted on a separate cluster or all on the same.
 In case of the latter you can use the same name for each cluster.

-Finally, change the name, email address and phone number for the user by editing the `jwtUser` variable on line 14-18.
-This information is used by some of the Stitch Triggers and Stitch Functions that sent notifications over email and phone.

 To install and run the application:

 ```bash